elotroalex/chiens/_texts/translation.md

 - {:.pr.i} ...Saint-Domingue the black, where the master's sadism and the groan of the slave, coprophagous by force, complete with strokes of vomit the shark bite and the centipede's crawl.

-*(At this moment darkness falls on the scene; gunshots; discordant cries; after these, the ruckus dies down; when the light returns, the decor has changed: the Black warcamp in the middle of the forest.
+*(At this moment darkness falls on the scene; gunshots; discordant cries; after these, the ruckus dies down; when the light returns, the decor has changed: the Black war camp in the middle of the forest.
 A conference of Black leaders and White deputies.)*

 - {:.sp} 1st Deputy.